 I love the budget friendly aspect and the diesel heater coming as a single unit.

-The versions that need to be installed with all the parts in the correct positions and tapping into a vehicle’s fuel tank are just a little more complicated than I want.
+The versions that need to be installed with all the parts in the correct positions and tapping into a vehicle’s fuel tank are too complicated for me and my limited knowledge about fuel lines and pumps.

 I’ve even used it to control the Vevor diesel heater from inside my motorhome.
 So it works through RV walls.

-The low electrical usage is fantastic and the biggest reason I wanted to get a diesel heater in the first place.
+The low electrical usage is fantastic and the biggest reason I wanted to get a diesel heater.

 What I Don’t Like